underscoreio/shapeless-guide/src/pages/ops/penultimate.md

 }
 ```

+Again, notice that the `apply` method
+has a return type of `Aux[L, O]` instead of `Penultimate[L]`.
+This ensures type members are visible on summoned instances
+as discussed in the callout
+in Section [@sec:type-level-programming:depfun].

-We only need to define one instance,
+We only need to define one instance of `Penultimate`,
 combining `Init` and `Last` using the techniques
 covered in Section [@sec:type-level-programming:chaining]: